Massless and Partially Massless Limits in Quadratic Gravity: Limit of Quadratic Gravity

 \section{Limit $\beta\rightarrow \infty$ of Quadratic Gravity}

 We are interested in the limit $\beta\rightarrow \infty$ of the gravitational action in eq.~\eqref{action-stelle} with all other parameters and the canonically normalized fields kept fixed.
-This limit corresponds to special values of the spin-$2$ ghost mass $m_2:$
+As already briefly mentioned, this limit corresponds to special values of the spin-$2$ ghost mass $m_2:$

 In the first case we have to study the \textit{massless limit} of a massive spin-$2$ field; whereas, when the cosmological constant is non-zero and positive we have to consider a \textit{partially massless limit}~\cite{Deser:1983mm,Deser:1983tm,Deser:2001us,DeRham:2018axr}.
 These types of limits have been intensively studied in the context of ghost-free theories of massive gravity~\cite{Hinterbichler:2011tt,deRham:2014zqa,DeRham:2018axr}.
 In the massless limit the massive spin-$2$ splits into a massless spin-$2,$ a massless spin-$1$ and a massless spin-$0$ such that the total number of degrees of freedom is still five ($2+2+1=5$).
 In the partially massless limit the splitting is different: the massive spin-$2$ splits into a partially massless spin-$2$ graviton (which only has the $\pm2$ and $\pm 1$ helicities due to an additional scalar gauge symmetry)~\cite{Deser:1983mm,Deser:1983tm,Deser:2001us} and a massive spin-$0,$ thus also in this case the total number of degrees of freedom is still five ($4+1=5$).